-Item E: Observation by General Governing Committee on misconduct by fighters.
-Date on document: 26 Dhu al-Qi'da 1436 AH (September 10, 2015 CE).
-Obtained in November 2015 from the north Aleppo village of Delha after the Islamic State lost control of it to Syrian rebels.
+Item E: Observation by General Governing Committee on misconduct by fighters; obtained in November 2015 from the north Aleppo village of Delha after the Islamic State lost control of it to Syrian rebels.
 The document was provided to the author by a media activist working with the rebel forces fighting Islamic State in north Aleppo.

-Item G: Visitor's pass for driver from Azaz area through crossing at Dabiq (name redacted to protect driver's identity).
-Date on document: 29 Jumada al-Awal 1437 AH (March 9, 2016 CE).
-Obtained by the author in March 2016 from a contact in Azaz who knows the driver.
+Item G: Visitor's pass for driver from Azaz area through crossing at Dabiq (name redacted to protect driver's identity); obtained by the author in March 2016 from a contact in Azaz who knows the driver.

-Item F: Directive no. 103 from the General Governing Committee.
-Date on document: 18 Dhu al-Hijja 1436 AH (October 2, 2015 CE).
-Obtained from documents left behind in al-Shaddadi in Hasakah province after the Islamic State lost control of the area to the Syrian Democratic Forces (SDF).
+Item F: Directive no. 103 from the General Governing Committee; obtained from documents left behind in al-Shaddadi in Hasakah province after the Islamic State lost control of the area to the Syrian Democratic Forces (SDF).
 The document was provided to the author by a Syrian Kurdish journalist who visited al-Shaddadi in February-March 2016.